 The real issues are as follows:

-Again, there’ll always be those who say that they followed Good Housekeeping's advise and washed their substantially down and down/feather mix bed pillows.
+Again, there’ll always be those who say that they followed Good Housekeeping's advise, washed their down and down/feather mix bed pillows, and “they came out just fine”.

 The only question is this: